When Jim was on a job for the IRA there was usually blood spilt. Remarkably despite all the actions he was in, it was never his own.

 Eleven days later during the initial stage of the Custom House attack, it was Conroy who shot and mortally wounded Frank Davis, House Keeper of the building, when the old man tried to get onto the roof to signal for help.
 He explained to his victim’s wife her husband had been “an old soldier up to his tricks” [See also comment below by James McCormick].
 In the aftermath Jim became one of those arrested and was very fortunate his action was not learned of by the Auxiliaries or he may have been shot on the spot.
 He was also lucky Mrs Davis could not identify him.
 Like his comrades, he then spent over 6 months in Kilmainham Gaol – in his case using an alias we have not worked out.
 STOP PRESS 5 August 2020 – We now know the false name he used!

-Early in 1922 Jim joined the new Dublin Guard and was commissioned as Commandant, O/C Castle Barracks, Limerick.
+Early in 1922 Conroy enlisted in the new Irish Army’s Dublin Guard and was commissioned as Commandant, O/C Castle Barracks, Limerick.
 He also served as O/C Marlborough Hall Barracks, Dublin and was O/C Baldonnel Aerodrome.
 During the Civil War Conroy fought in the south west campaigns.
-Incredibly he was at the scene of two notorious killings of Free State soldiers, the trap mine ambush at Carrigaphooka and the death of C-in-C Mick Collins at Béal na Bláth, both of which Conroy survived unscathed.
+Incredibly he was at the scene of two notorious killings of Free State soldiers, the trap mine explosion at Carrigaphooka when his close comrade Tom Kehoe was among the dead; and the death of C-in-C Michael Collins at Béal na Bláth – both of which Conroy survived unscathed.

 Along with many other disaffected pre-Truce IRA officers in the National Army, Conroy became involved with the IRAO in early 1924.
 In the February Army Reorganisation (which was really a massive demobilisation and down-sizing) he was reduced to Captain rank.
 He was at the time O/C 5th Battalion, Special Infantry Corps.
 Jim joined in the Mutiny which followed and in the fall out resigned from the Army on 29 March.
 Worse was to follow for Conroy and to cover that we need to take a step back to late 1923.